adammatar/portfolio/README.md

 ## Customization

 1. Update personal information in the respective page components
-2. Modify the color scheme in `tailwind.config.js`
+2. Modify the color scheme in `src/styles/theme.ts`
 3. Add or remove projects in the Projects page
 4. Update social media links in the Footer and Contact components

 ## Deployment

-The portfolio can be easily deployed to platforms like Vercel, Netlify, or GitHub Pages.
+The portfolio is deployed on Vercel and can be accessed at [https://adammatar.vercel.app](https://adammatar.vercel.app).

 ### Vercel Deployment

-1. Push your code to a GitHub repository
+1. Push your code to GitHub repository
 2. Import the project in Vercel
 3. Configure the build settings:
    - Build Command: `npm run build`